python-trio/trio/README.rst

      http://www.komodia.com/KomodiaLSPTypes.pdf
      http://www.lenholgate.com/blog/2017/01/setfilecompletionnotificationmodes-can-cause-iocp-to-fail-if-a-non-ifs-lsp-is-installed.html

-   - maybe system task is a new concept to replace the old one, where system tasks are parented by init, and if they crash then we cancel everything and raise

-     ...in fact this is more or less the default behavior, except that we want to mark some errors as being internalerrors.

-     ...and we want Cancelled exceptions to be propagated from call_soon tasks and main, but not from call_soon itself or the mock clock task...

    - start_* convention -- if you want to run it synchronously, do async with make_nursery() as nursery: task = await start_foo(nursery)